Digital Business Structure

 The Wrong Picture Of A Digital Presence

-As explained in the role of the content manager lesson, a web presence comprises both technical and content areas, and both areas need effective management.
+As explained in the role of the content manager lesson, an online presence comprises both technical and content areas, and both areas need effective management.

 Basic business website diagram.